OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Further information on how to shrink, obfuscate, and optimize your app can be found in the [Android developer documentation](https://developer.android.com/studio/build/shrink-code "Shrink, obfuscate, and optimize your app").

-> When you build you project using Android Studio 3.4 or Android Gradle plugin 3.4.0 or higher, the plugin no longer uses ProGuard to perform compile-time code optimization.
-Instead, the plugin works with the R8 compiler.
+> When you build your project using Android Studio 3.4 or Android Gradle plugin 3.4.0 or higher, the plugin no longer uses ProGuard to perform compile-time code optimization.
+Instead, the plugin uses the R8 compiler.
 R8 works with all of your existing ProGuard rules files, so updating the Android Gradle plugin to use R8 should not require you to change your existing rules.

 R8 is the new code shrinker from Google and was introduced in Android Studio 3.3 beta.
 By default, R8 removes attributes that are useful for debugging, including line numbers, source file names, and variable names.
 R8 is a free Java class file shrinker, optimizer, obfuscator, and pre-verifier and is faster than ProGuard, see also an [Android Developer blog post for further details](https://android-developers.googleblog.com/2018/11/r8-new-code-shrinker-from-google-is.html "R8").
 It is shipped with Android's SDK tools.
 To activate shrinking for the release build, add the following to build.gradle: